 The key parameters for the long term shaper are the target speed (e.g. tx), the minimum speed (e.g. tx-min) and maximum speed (e.g. tx-max).
-The target speed is what is normally used if nothing else is set, but if a min and max are set then the shaper will actually use the max speed normally.
+The target speed is the maximum rate that should apply over a long term, but actual speed is set dynamically between min and max rates.